Are you moving to Texas or thinking about it? Welcome!

 Texas has several services and programs for people with disabilities and special health care needs.
 Here is a list to help get started:

 In Texas, we call our waiting lists “interest lists.”
-The interest lists to get services through Medicaid waiver programs are long.
+The interest lists for getting services through Medicaid waiver programs are long.
 Sometimes it takes 10 to 18 years.
-It’s important to sign up right away, as soon as you’re living here.
+It’s important to sign up as soon as you’re living here.

 When it comes to education, children with disabilities and special health care needs have legal rights every state must follow.
 Our Special Education 101 page and our Education and Schools section have more information about these laws, your child’s rights and how things work in Texas.